flowersinthesand/portal/documentation/api.md

 ## Options
 ### `transports`

 An array of the transport ids, in order of index.
 The transport is used to establish a connection, send data and close the connection.
 The default is `["ws", "sse", "stream", "longpoll"]`.
-For details, see [[Supported Transports and Browsers]].
+For details, see the Transport and the Browser support documentation.

 ```js
 {transports: ["sse", "stream"]};